the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-The "Dismiss" button should work again.
+Now the "Dismiss" button should work again, because the `onDismiss()` method is aware of the complex result object and how to update it after dismissing an item from the list.

 ### Exercises: